DJStompZone/zip-projects/README.md

 ./zip-projects.ps1 -WhatIf
 ```

-Shows planned actions without making changes.
+Show planned actions without making changes.

 ## Behavior

 1. **Stage 1 – Discovery**
-   Top-level directories are scanned.
-Directories with `.zipignore` are skipped.
-A project is selected if any marker file is found.
+   Top-level directories under `Root` are scanned.
+Directories with a top-level `.zipignore` are skipped immediately.
+A project is selected if any marker file appears anywhere in the tree.

 2. **Stage 2 – Archiving**
-   Selected directories are staged into a filtered copy, excluding ignored directories and extensions.
-The staging area is archived, verified, and the source directory is deleted on success.
+   Selected directories are staged into a filtered copy, excluding ignored directories and any extensions you specify.
+The staging area is archived using native `zip` (if present) or `Compress-Archive` (fallback), verified for integrity, and the **source directory is deleted** only after a verified archive exists.

 ## Notes

-* Archives are written to `./compressed/`.
+* Archives are written to `./compressed/` under the specified `Root`.
-* Temporary staging occurs under `./__staging_pack/` and is removed after each run.
+* Temporary staging occurs under `./__staging_pack/` and is removed after each project.
-* Progress reporting updates scale with the number of files; large projects do not stall due to frequent updates.
+* Progress updates scale with item counts; large projects remain responsive without chatty updates.

 ## License

 MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.